 - suffered from depression or other mental health disorders

 - been abused, been in an accident or fought in a combat zone and be suffering from post-traumatic stress disorder

 The benefits of personalised addiction treatment include:

 - Targeted care.
 Therapies that target the specific causes of the addiction can help prevent relapse in the future;

 - Lasting recovery.
 The clinically proven, intensive treatment produces results that last;

 - Life skills.
 Patients learn to cope more effectively and positively with difficult situations in the real world;

-- A chance for trust to build and a form a healthy, open relationship between the patient and therapist, making group therapy and individual therapy more effective.
+- A chance for trust to build and form a healthy, open relationship between the patient and therapist, making group therapy and individual therapy more effective.